Table of Contents

 - Users agree to safeguard the information they access and the devices assigned to them and report any losses promptly to the appropriate Information Security office.

-- Users are responsible for reading, understanding and abiding by these requirements.
-Failure to do so may result in the limitation or revocation of their access to UVA IT resources.
-In addition, failure to comply with these requirements may result in disciplinary action, up to and including termination or expulsion in accordance with relevant University policies and may also violate local, state, or federal laws.
+- Users are responsible for reading, understanding and abiding by these requirements and applicable policies.
+Failure to do so may result in the limitation or revocation of their access to UVA IT resources and/or disciplinary action, up to and including termination or expulsion in accordance with relevant University policies.

 4. Related Links